Please click on E-Safety Policy for a copy of Haydonleigh E-safety Policy

 For KS2, useful resources can be found here: http://www.thinkuknow.co.uk/8_10/

-This leaflet was included in the February 2014 Newsletter and contains lots of useful conversation starters to use with your child.
+Here is a leaflet that contains lots of useful conversation starters to use with your child.

 We take e-safety very seriously here at Haydonleigh Primary School.
 We believe it is responsibility of everybody in our school community to help our pupils remain safe while online.